Music Instrument Insurance: You May not be Covered under Homeowners

 Currently, SOCAN Members receive $10 off online instrument insurance plus $10 will be donated to the SOCAN Foundation each time the code is used.
 Use code: $10discount&donation at: https://musicians.frontrowinsurance.com

-"We wanted to make the insurance process easier, faster and cheaper for musicians," said David Hamilton, President of Front Row, "Given that there is no need to speak to a broker and an insurance company underwriter is not involved, the cost to process an instrument insurance policy is much less online and we have passed the savings onto the musician.
+"We wanted to make the insurance process easier, faster and cheaper for musicians," said David Hamilton, President of Front Row, "Given that an insurance company underwriter is not involved, the cost to process an instrument insurance policy is much less online and we have passed the savings onto the musician.
 Although the instrument policy is online, we are still available to answer questions by email or over the phone if required."

 RELATED POST: MUSICAL GEAR : INSURANCE AND PROTECTION WHILE ON TOUR